AaronPowderly/fpga-AP/index.md

 ## **References**
 [1] PixilArt, Used as inspiration for my design, Available Online: [Superman Logo](https://www.pixilart.com/draw/the-superman-logo-066188a624)

-Hyperlinks look like this: [GitHub Help](https://help.github.com/).
+[2] ChatGPT, Used to help understand Simulation and Synthesis, Available Online: [ChatGPT](https://chatgpt.com/) Hyperlinks look like this: [GitHub Help](https://help.github.com/).